sooma12/stationary_phase_palethorpe_forNER_2024-03-04/README.md

 ### Featurecounts

-Featurecounts failed initially due to the start/end coordinate issue described above.
+featureCounts failed initially due to the start/end coordinate issue described above.

-Once this was fixed, featurecounts ran with 0% successfully assigned.
+I also ran into a "0% successfully aligned" error that was due to the chromosome tag in the reference genome and in the bam file header not matching (detected using `samtools view -H`).
-Issue is probably that
+The latter error was because I passed the wrong reference genome path to featureCounts - was not the sRNA-containing genome from the CP065432.1.fasta file.